In-Vivo-Group/NHANES-GCP/README.md

 npm run deploy #Ensure that your shell is authorized to change permissions and that you press ENTER to approve the changes
 ```

-But read the visit the [infrastructure README page](infra/README.md) for a detailed explanation.
+But visit the [infrastructure README page](infra/README.md) for a detailed explanation.

 ## Example Analyses